-"Academy trusts must establish a committee, appointed by the board of trustees, to provide assurance over the suitability of, and compliance with, its financial systems and operational controls.
-Taking into account the differing risks and complexity of their operations:
+"The academy trust must establish a committee, appointed by the board of trustees, to provide assurance to the board over the suitability of, and compliance with, its financial systems and operational controls, and to ensure that risks are being adequately identified and managed.

-- all trusts with an annual income over £50 million must have a dedicated audit committee - all other trusts have flexibility to establish either a dedicated audit committee, or to include the functions of an audit committee within another committee"
+Trusts with an annual income over £50 million must have a dedicated audit committee.
+Other trusts can either establish a dedicated audit committee or include the functions of an audit committee within another committee."

-The three standing committees are:
+The three DEALT standing committees are:

 - Standards

-- Finance and Staffing
+- Finance

 - Ethos

-The Finance and Staffing Committee must adhere to the letter and spirit of the current Academies Financial Handbook, as this establishes the financial framework within which the Trust is required to comply as a requirement of its funding agreement with the Secretary of State.
-The Finance and Staffing Committee must also adhere to the current Academies Accounts Direction as this is the guidance that the Trust and its auditors must use when preparing its annual reports and financial statements.
+The Finance Committee must adhere to the letter and spirit of the current Academies Financial Handbook, as this establishes the financial framework within which the Trust is required to comply as a requirement of its funding agreement with the Secretary of State.
+The Finance Committee must also adhere to the current Academies Accounts Direction as this is the guidance that the Trust and its auditors must use when preparing its annual reports and financial statements.